Anita Hill Says Kavanaugh Accuser Hearing 'Cannot Be Fair'

 The topics ranged from pornography and bestiality to Thomas' "own sexual prowess," she said.

-Hill testified that the graphic conversations and pressure tapered off toward the end of Thomas' tenure at Education, prompting her to accept his offer to join her at the EEOC.
+Hill testified that the graphic conversations and pressure tapered off toward the end of Thomas' tenure at the Education Department, prompting her to accept his offer to join her at the EEOC.

 In the second half of 1982, she said, Thomas resumed making sexual overtures and pressuring her to go on a date.
-She began looking for another job, and landed one in 1983.
+She began looking for another job and landed one in 1983.

 Hill told the committee, "When I informed him that I was leaving in July, I recall that his response was that now, I would no longer have an excuse for not going out with him."

-Thomas denied Hill's accusations, and called the hearing "a high-tech lynching."
+Thomas denied Hill's accusations and called the hearing "a high-tech lynching."

 On Oct.
 15, 1991, Thomas was confirmed by the Democrat-controlled Senate, by a vote of 52-48.